cracklib/cracklib/README.release.md

 Create a tag of the name "vX.Y.Z" pointed to that commit and produce releases at that point

 To produce release binaries
-	1) Start from a clean repo and run autogen.sh
+	1) Start from a clean repo (git reset --hard; git clean -fdx) and run autogen.sh
 	2) Configure and 'make dist'
 	3) Make in cracklib words directory
 	3) Upload the relevant binaries to a release on github attached to the tag that was already created above